World No. 1 says she won't play in US Open

 (CNN)Australia's Ashleigh Barty, the top-ranked singles player in women's tennis, has announced she will not play in either the Western & Southern Open or the US Open, citing Covid-19 concerns.

-"My team and I have decided that we won't be travelling to the US for the Western and Southern Open and the US Open this year," Barty said in a statement.
+"My team and I have decided that we won't be travelling to the US for the Western and Southern Open and the US Open this year," said Barty, who won the French Open last year for her first major title, in a statement.

 "I love both events so it was a difficult decision but there are still significant risks involved due to Covid 19 and I don't feel comfortable putting my team and I in that position.
 I wish the USTA all the best for the tournaments and look forward to being back in the US next year.

 "I will make my decision on the French Open and the surrounding WTA European tournaments in the coming weeks."